Jerrydev01/talent_plus/README.md

    ```
  It will install the packages and the application will run on the defined ports

-10. Next time only run the below command at step 9 to start the dockerized application.
+10. Next time you want to run the app skip step 9 and run step 10 to start the dockerized application.
     ```sh
      yarn dev
     ```